 Bahiyah Yasmeen Robinson is Chief Executive Officer of the Robinson (+) Consulting Group, a holistic, values-driven firm that supports and invests in high-growth innovators and start-ups globally.

-Bahiyah served as Executive Director of Appfrica, one of the first early stage investment funds to provide growth capital to the first generation of techpreneurs in Africa, with co-investors such as the U.S. Department of State and the World Bank, and partners including the African Development Bank, Microsoft 4Afrika, the Kauffman Foundation and Nokia.
+Bahiyah ran Appfrica, one of the first early stage investment funds to provide growth capital to the first generation of techpreneurs in Africa, with co-investors such as the U.S. Department of State and the World Bank, and partners including the African Development Bank, Microsoft 4Afrika, the Kauffman Foundation and Nokia, from 2012-2015.

 Bahiyah has held positions at several non-government organizations including the Council on Foreign Relations and Ashoka’s Changemakers, where she worked with thousands of entrepreneurs and clients such as Omidyar Network, Google, Exxon Mobil and the Bill and Melinda Gates Foundation.

 Bahiyah is passionate about innovation and human-centered design advances in technology, media and the arts.
-She is a co-founder of media platform Ebola Deeply, one of Entrepreneur Magazine's most innovative companies (News Deeply); serves on the advisory board of a number of start-ups; and sits on the advisory committee for Global Citizen.
+She is a co-founder of media platform Ebola Deeply, one of Entrepreneur Magazine's 100 most innovative companies (News Deeply) in 2016; serves on the advisory board of a number of start-ups; and sits on the advisory committee for Global Citizen.

 In 2012, Bahiyah created Young Art Collector, an online portal, artist residency and event series.
-She is the recipient of a Knight Foundation award and has spoken at conferences in Europe, Africa and the United States.
+She is the recipient of a Knight Foundation award and has spoken at conferences on entrepreneurship and early stage investment in Europe, Africa and the United States.